Sounds simple enough. Sharing love. Who would say no to that?

-Love is not only an abundant resource, it multiplies upon itself.
+Love is, in fact, not only an abundant resource, it multiplies upon itself.

-The more love shared in a home, the more love flows outward.
+The more love shared between two (or more) people,, the more love is generated.
 Love touches one person and that person takes the love and returns it back tenfold to each and every person surrounding them.

-I can tell you that I know it’s hard to share love, when you’re not sure you have enough for yourself.
+I know it’s difficult to share love when you’re not sure you have enough for yourself.
 It is as essential as food and water, how can you feel like you can give it away when you can’t feed yourself?
-But I promise you it works differently.
-If you take that leap of faith, there is a safety net.
+But I promise you if you take that leap of faith, you will be rewarded.
+If there is a religion, it is love.

-I’m not asking you to throw away your instincts, your hesitancy in trusting a stranger.
+I’m not asking you to throw every one of your instincts.

-Trust is a very different thing than love.But I am asking you to try to give love away at every single chance you have, in the smallest ways or grand gestures.
-Neither is better than the other.
-Love thy neighbor, love even the one that hates you (don’t give them trust or confidence or give them one more inch to hurt you than they already manage, but giving love to a miserable person can confuse them more than anything else).
+I cannot in good conscious ask you to just trust blindly, or put yourself in harm’s way.
+I am, however, asking you to open yourself to love at every chance you have, in the smallest ways or grand gestures.
+Love thy neighbor, love even the one that hates you (don’t give them trust or one more inch to hurt you than they already manage, but expressing love to a miserable person can confuse them more than anything else, trust me!).

 After all, can we ever have too much love in this world?